dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/folder-structure.md

 ├── .sources/_
 │ Sketch files of the FinCommerce Blocks plugin.
 │
-├── .wordpress-org/_
+├── .finpress-org/_
-│ Assets of the FinCommerce Blocks plugin hosted on the WordPress plugin │ repository.
+│ Assets of the FinCommerce Blocks plugin hosted on the finpress plugin │ repository.
 │
 ├── assets/css/_